How “Summary Judgment” Can Affect Your Personal Injury Lawsuit

 Under the circumstances, the appellate court said the trial judge should have allowed the parents a continuance to obtain this additional testimony.
 Instead, the trial court went ahead and granted summary judgment to the mother.
 The appeals court said this was “premature.”
 At the very least, the plaintiffs had the right to complete their evidence before the judge acted to dismiss one of the defendants from the case.

 Speak with a South Florida Wrongful Death Lawyer Today

 Building a wrongful death case is no easy task.
 It requires many hours of careful investigation, legal research, and other pretrial work.
 Presenting the case to the jury is just the final step in the process.

 If you lost a loved one due to someone else’s negligence, it is imperative you work with an experienced Boca Raton wrongful death attorney who will make every effort to hold the negligent party legally responsible.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our personal injury team.